izadoesdev/Protoqueue/docs/API.md

 ### Streams

 Streams are the persistent storage mechanism provided by NATS JetStream.
-ProtoQueue creates and manages streams for you, including:
+Protoqueue creates and manages streams for you, including:

 - Main task stream
 - Retry subjects